oldpig123/conformance_test_for_NFs_in_5GC/README.md

 The project follows a systematic pipeline to transform raw documents into a structured knowledge graph and FSMs:

-1.  **Document Loading**: `.docx` files are parsed to extract text and identify sections that contain figures, which are potential candidates for procedures.
+1.  **Document Loading**: `.docx` files are parsed to extract text and metadata for any embedded figures.
-2.  **Procedure Identification**: An LLM analyzes the candidate sections to identify which ones describe a specific, step-by-step procedure (e.g., "5G AKA").
+2.  **Procedure Identification**: An LLM analyzes sections containing figures to identify which ones describe a specific, step-by-step procedure, ensuring accurate figure-to-caption association.
-3.  **Entity Extraction**: For each identified procedure, another LLM-based process extracts all relevant entities, including network functions, messages, parameters, keys, and the sequential steps of the procedure itself.
-4.  **Relation Extraction**: The system then establishes relationships between these entities (e.g., which step is `FOLLOWED_BY` another, which `NetworkFunction` is `INVOLVE`d in a `Step`).
+3.  **Diagram-First Extraction**: For identified procedures, a `DiagramParser` attempts to analyze the figure content.
+If it's a sequence diagram, it extracts the core structure (Network Functions, Messages, sequence).
+4.  **Text-Based Enrichment**: The `EntityExtractor` then processes the surrounding text to enrich the graph with details not found in the diagram (step descriptions, parameters, keys) and serves as a fallback if diagram parsing fails.
 5.  **Incremental Database Loading**: The pipeline processes one document at a time.
 After each document is fully analyzed, its extracted entities and relationships are immediately loaded into the Neo4j database.
 This incremental approach ensures that memory usage remains low and stable, allowing the system to scale to a large number of documents.
 6.  **Search Indexing & FSM Conversion**: After the entire build process is complete, the `main.py` script fetches the complete knowledge graph from the database to build a globally-aware search index.
 It then demonstrates the search and FSM conversion features using this complete dataset.

 ## Future Enhancements

-*   **Diagram-Based Knowledge Graph Construction**: Integrate sequence diagram parsing (as outlined in `figure_base.md`) to automatically extract network functions, messages, and their sequences directly from graphical representations, further enriching the knowledge graph.
+*   **Implement Diagram Parsers**: Complete the implementation of the `DiagramParser` module by adding robust logic for:
+    *   Parsing vector diagrams (EMF/WMF) via XML analysis.
+    *   Parsing raster diagrams (PNG/JPG) using a CV and OCR pipeline.